 - A Basic O.B.D 2:

 - A basic O.B.D.
 2 or second-generation (On-Board-Diagnostics) tool can help you understand any trouble lights that your car may be showing on the dashboard.
-The BlueDriver LSB2 Bluetooth Pro OBDII Scan Tool for iPhone & Android is one of, if not the very best in it’s class!
+The BlueDriver LSB2 Bluetooth Pro OBDII Scan Tool is one of, if not the very best in it’s class!
 This O.B.D 2 reader will tell you what is wrong in detail and even has an app that will help you solve the problem if you are not mechanically inclined!

 - Windshield Scraper: